 Block Universe founder Louise O’Kelly is taking the curatorial reins of David Roberts Art Foundation’s annual Evening of Performances.
 The 12th edition – taking place at iconic nightclub Ministry of Sound for the first time – will reflect on alternative subcultures and London’s nightlife as a space for freedom of expression in a time of increasing conservatism.
 Don’t miss the debut of Marijke De Roover’s operatic performance, or what is sure to be a visceral production by US duo Fluct.

 Tickets are free to the public and available online, 3 October, 19.30 – 02.00. davidrobertsartfoundation.com

-Phyllida Barlow, Gerhard Richter and Barnaby Barford are among the 16 artists contributing works to a charity auction at Bonhams in aid of National Saturday Club.
+Phyllida Barlow, Richard Long and Barnaby Barford are among the 16 artists contributing works to a charity auction at Bonhams in aid of National Saturday Club.
 Proceeds raised from the auction will be used to enable young people between 13 – 16 years old in the UK to tap into creative courses for free at their local Saturday Club, where they can hone their talents and expand their ambitions.
-Pictured, Counterpart II, 2019, by Tom Price.
+Pictured, detail of Haggadah (P2), 2014, by Gerhard Richter.